robinpiets/using-next-v13-with-rest-apis/README.md

 This is an assignment by Robin Piets.
+The goal was to use Next.js version 13 to with swr to create an app that can add, edit and delete tags on a real API.

+Note: I used a build-your-own-API-service that removes itself after 30 days of inactivity, so that needs a new setup when trying to run this app.

 ## Getting Started

 Requirements:

-- Node.js v16.19.0
+- Node.js v16 (or higher)

 Install deps: